Soft Lattice Modules that Behave Independently and Collectively: Introduction

 \section{Introduction}

-This paper presents soft lattice modules that can attach to one another on-demand to form larger, more capable lattices.
+This paper presents soft\secondversion{lattice}modules that can attach to one another to form larger, more capable lattices. \hlsecondversion{Different shapes of lattice assemblies support different tasks, and we demonstrate configurations performing locomotion, peristaltic surface manipulation and prehensile gripping.}

 We are particularly interested in exploring the intersection of work on soft robots and modular robots.
-While modular robot systems typically work collectively to reconfigure themselves to allow manipulation or locomotion, flexible lattices allow deformation as well as reconfiguration.
-This deformation capability motivates the exploration of new behaviors -- for example, in this paper, we explore whole-body manipulation of a ball along the surface of the lattice.
-Eventually, we imagine that such a system could be used as a rapidly deployable, flexible structure with applications in disaster relief and construction, capable of serving as a 2D conveyance for materials or an active scaffolding for construction in hostile environments.
+While modular robot systems collectively reconfigure themselves to allow manipulation or locomotion, flexible lattices allow deformation as well as reconfiguration, motivating the exploration of new behaviors; for example, in this paper, we explore whole-body manipulation of a ball along the surface of the lattice.
+Eventually, we imagine that such a system could be used as a rapidly deployable, flexible structure with applications in disaster relief and construction, capable of serving as a 2D conveyance for materials or as active scaffolding for construction in hostile environments.

 Soft robots constructed of flexible materials offer the possibility of simple mechanical designs, safe operation in the presence of humans and delicate objects, excellent resistance to mechanical impact, and compliance to adapt to uneven terrain~\cite{lee2017soft}.
-Owing to high force-to-mass ratio, high work density, fast actuation response and the capability of being actuated by light onboard electronics \cite{huang2020shape}, many soft robots are actuated using spring-memory alloy (SMA) variable length tendons \cite{lee2017soft}, which can be combined with a flexible body to enable limb-like bending.
+Owing to high force-to-mass ratio, high work density,\secondversion{fast actuation response}and the capability of being actuated by light on-board electronics \cite{huang2020shape}, many soft robots are actuated using spring-memory alloy (SMA) variable length tendons \cite{lee2017soft}, which can be combined with a flexible body to enable limb-like bending.

-Collective behavior is attaching multiple simple modules together to perform complex tasks that would be impossible for a single module to perform alone, and have garnered interest in recent years \cite{Yim2002ModularRobots}.
-One thrust of prior research has been on small rigid-bodied units capable of rearranging into various chain or circular configurations in order to achieve novel locomotive capabilities~\cite{mondada2004swarm, Murata2002M_TRAN, Parker2016}.
+Collective behavior to perform complex tasks\secondversion{that would be impossible for a single module to perform alone}has garnered interest in recent years \cite{Yim2002ModularRobots}.
+One thrust of prior research has been on small rigid-bodied units capable of rearranging into various chains or circular configurations in order to achieve novel locomotive capabilities~\cite{mondada2004swarm, Murata2002M_TRAN, Parker2016}.
 Another thrust has been self-assembly and reconfiguration of lattice-based systems, in which robot modules are connected in a grid-like pattern \cite{Parker2016}.